 The Coast Guard Station, Public Beach Access #27, locally known as First Street Beach Access, is just off 1st Street.
 This popular family beach offers extensive parking, showers, public restrooms, picnic facilities, a drop-off area to unload your car, and a wheelchair mat for easier access for those who need assistance.
-Due to the tides, the wheelchair mat may not always reach packed sand, and a beach wheelchair (not available) is recommended.
+Due to the tides, the wheelchair mat may not always reach packed sand.
+A beach wheelchair (not available) is recommended.

 This beach is adjacent to the pet-friendly East Beach and just south of Gould’s Inlet, a great spot for birdwatchers.
-Because St. Simons Island limits the height of hotels and condominiums, this historic island is less crowded than others on the east coast, giving families more space to enjoy the stunning scenery.
+Because St. Simons Island limits the height of hotels and condominiums, this historic island is less crowded than others on the east coast.

-One of the best places to stay on St. Simons Island, especially for extended family is the King and Prince Resort, the only oceanfront resort on St. Simons.
+One of the best places to stay on St. Simons Island, especially for extended family is the King and Prince Resort.
+This is the only oceanfront resort on St. Simons.
 The King and Prince offers traditional hotel rooms, deluxe condominiums, and even several rental cottages to suit families of any size, as well as onsite dining, tennis, golf, pools, a spa, and more.

 For family vacations, reunions, or a romantic getaway, St. Simons Island is a great beach vacation for all ages.
 Karen of Family Travels on a Budget

 Kauai, Hawaii is a paradise for both young and old.
 It is truly one of the best places for a beach vacation with grandparents.
 There are over 28 beaches that stretch across this small island, providing a beach experience for everyone in the family.